adamcohenhillel/ADeus/docs/index.md

 nav_order: 1
 ---

-Welcome, contributer!
+Welcome contributer,

 What you are doing here is truly amazing.
-Open source contributors are the unsung heroes of technology, the backbone of our modern, OPEN, world. so thank you for being here.
+Open-source contributors are the unsung heroes of technology, the backbone of our modern, OPEN, world. so thank you for being here.

 **Now, let's get started!**